 I think one of the first things we have to do is let go of the idea that if we had more money we’d be happier.

 Happiness is what you make it (in most cases).
 Look, I understand that shit happens and that some people can be in bad situations where happiness seems to be impossible to achieve.
 I could say things like there are people worse off than you and stuff like that, but I don’t know you or your situation.
 All I can say is, try.

 I’m sure you know that almost no one wishes they had made more money on their deathbed.
 They only wish they’d spent more time with family and friends.
 What we really need to do is put our want for money into a “whole life” perspective.

 I’ve read a lot of books and articles about saving money, getting out of debt and retiring rich.
-But for an average person like me, who worked their whole lives and didn’t have a huge amount of money to put aside, the “paying yourself first” books and starting your own company/becoming a real estate guru was not realistic for me at the time.
-Yes I wanted to be rich, we all think about it when we’re young.
+But for an average person like me, who worked their whole life and didn’t have a huge amount of money to put aside, the “pay yourself first” and “start your own company/become a real estate guru” ideals were not realistic for me at the time.
+Yes I wanted to be rich.
+We all think about it when we’re young.
 We all think we’re going to make our first million before we’re twenty five.

 The reality of it is, I’m just a simple guy trying to get by.
 Even as I write this I still live a very simple life.
 My goal was never to travel the world, but to go for a walk in the park.
 I wanted a future, I wanted to retire some day, I wanted a life where I could do what I wanted to do, when I wanted to do it.
 So how did I get there?

 The first thing I had to do was assess my situation.
 I had to look at the money coming in and the money going out.
 I had to find a way to pay off my new mortgage (maybe for you right now that’s rent) and get out of debt and save for my future.